 Fortunately for employers, these laws do not guarantee employees the right to “light up” at work, nor do they protect employees who are impaired from marijuana while on duty.
 These laws also do not permit federal employees, or those employed by federal contractors to consume medical marijuana, as the drug remains illegal under federal law (and therefore not protected by the Americans with Disabilities Act).

 In addition, not all employees who suffer from a medical illness qualify for medical marijuana.
 The New York Compassionate Care Act limits prescriptions to those who are diagnosed with certain qualified medical conditions, including: cancer, positive status HIV or AIDS, amyotrophic lateral sclerosis (“ALS”), Parkinson’s disease, multiple sclerosis (“MS”), epilepsy, post-traumatic stress disorder and rheumatoid arthritis.
-Other states have similar statues that codify and limit the types of disabilities that qualify for legal medical marijuana use.
+Other states have similar statutes that codify and limit the types of disabilities that qualify for legal medical marijuana use.

 These new laws beg the question: how should an employer respond when an employee who uses medical marijuana at home fails a drug test, or requests an accommodation for their medical marijuana use outside of the workplace?
 An employer should first confirm that the employee has a legal prescription for marijuana by asking the employee for documentation of the prescription.
 In states like New Jersey, where patients are required to carry a Medicinal Marijuana Program (“MMP”) card at all times, employers can request a copy of the employee’s identification card to confirm legal use.